-Digital Transformation in the Retail Industry in 2023
+Digital Transformation in the Retail Industry in 2024

-Digital transformation in the retail industry is about improving customer experience and driving growth using technology.
-Retail leaders are already creating an impact using digital transformation as it is the need of the hour.
-According to the latest research from Gartner, by 2023, more than 50% of all consumer spending will be done online, and almost 60% of it will be done through mobile devices.
-Only retailers who embrace the digital revolution will be the ones who thrive and grow.
+According to the latest research from Gartner, more than 50% of all consumer spending will be done online in 2024 and 60% of it will be done through mobile devices.
+Only mobile-centric retailers who embrace the digital revolution will be the ones who thrive and grow.

 What Is Retail Digital Transformation?